 The process is more or less similar for HIV infected male or female partners.
 Being an intended parent, you must know that HIV-positive men’s sperm was first cleaned for use in insemination by HIV-negative women in 1992.
 Beyond the emergence of HIV regimens that completely suppress the virus, these approaches have progressed significantly since that time thanks to the advancements in the medical science.

 So, even if you are HIV positive male, you can still have a child through surrogacy for HIV in Cyprus.
 That being stated, you must be prepared for a list of tests and diagnosis all the way.
-On the other side, when it’s about a female pursuing surrogacy for HIV, the tests and diagnosis are a bit detailed.
+On the other hand, when it’s about a female pursuing surrogacy for HIV, the tests and diagnosis are a bit detailed.

 When an HIV-positive woman is transferred an embryo, there has been no transmission of the virus to an HIV-negative person, as per numerous reports and surveys.
 There are no gaps here, as this includes all of the scientific findings that allowed doctors to detect HIV in the blood and prescribe a drug that completely suppresses HIV.